DanielHaring/TYPO3-Crystalis/Documentation/ContentObjects/Video/Index.rst

    Description
          Configuration of video sources and player options.

-         If FlexForm is filled with values this array will be ignored.
+         If FlexForm is filled with values, this array will be ignored.

 .. container:: table-row